Medication Search - Gliclazide-80

 Seniors: Seniors may be more likely to experience side effects of this medication, particularly low blood sugar.

-What other drugs could interact with the Gliclazide-80 medication?
+What other drugs could interact with Gliclazide-80?

 There may be an interaction between gliclazide and any of the following: